lutherism/bitcoin_oracle/README.md

 ==============
 A Neural Net predictor written in Octave.

-The weights folder contains weights for a 50 in, 2 out network, with 2 25 unit hidden layers.
-It has been trained on daily bitcoin prices since 2010 (source:http://www.coindesk.com/) in order to geuss if the price will be up the following day.
+The weights folder contains weights for a 10 in, 1 out network, with 2 25 unit hidden layers.
+It has been trained on daily bitcoin prices since 2010 (source:http://www.coindesk.com/), and alternately relative stock prices for certain high profile tech stocks in the same time period, in order to geuss if the price will be up the following day.

-In my testing, I've been getting a 65%-75% correct prediciton rate.
+In my testing, I've been getting a 45%-64% correct prediciton rate on unseen trail data sets.
+This is a hard problem, and I'm interested to see other people work on net's of their own.

 - To use: